 The Wi-Fi network is something we just keep completely segregated.
 Since we simply don’t have the resources to protect every wireless device on campus, we drop that traffic off on the outside of the firewall and treat it just like any other traffic from the internet.

 We looked at an external firewall service as another form of intrusion protection system because it blocks outbound traffic from malware that gets in the system and it intercepts links to problem sites to keep problems out - and it works.
 It also meets our need to implement security that is seamless to the end user.
 It is very effective for us.
 For example, like all universities, Trent is hammered with phishing attacks on a regular basis.
-We are thrilled to bits at how quickly we can block these phishing pages using D-Zone.
-If something does get through our existing layers of protection, we can quickly add it to the block list in D-Zone.
+We are thrilled to bits at how quickly we can block these phishing pages using Firewall.
+If something does get through our existing layers of protection, we can quickly add it to the block list in Firewall.
 It has cut our impacted user rate by 80-90%.
 In addition to happy end users, that is a lot of time saved for our support team.